Custom OrthoticsStay active indefinitely!

 - Low back or hip pain

 Orthotics, also known as orthoses, refers to any device inserted into a shoe, ranging from felt pads to custom-made shoe inserts that correct an abnormal or irregular, walking pattern.
 Sometimes called arch supports, orthotics allow people to stand, walk, and run more efficiently and comfortably.
-While over-the-counter orthotics, they normally cannot correct the wide range of symptoms that prescription foot orthoses can since they are not custom made to fit an individual’s unique foot structure.
+While over-the-counter orthotics can help, they normally cannot correct the wide range of symptoms that prescription foot orthoses can as they are not custom made to fit an individual’s unique foot structure.

 Orthotic devices come in many shapes, sizes, and materials and fall into three main categories: those designed to change foot function, those that are primarily protective in nature, and those that combine functional control and protection.